atharva-again/samvaad/README.md

 ## Features

 - **Kokoro TTS:** Neural TTS engine with high-quality speech synthesis
-- **Smart Markdown Processing:** Automatic stripping of markdown formatting for clean terminal display and natural speech synthesis
-- **Multilingual Voice Support:** Voice queries and responses in Hindi, English, Hinglish, and auto-detection for other languages
+- **Multilingual Voice Support:** Voice queries and responses in Hindi, English, and auto-detection for other languages
 - **Retrieval-Augmented Generation (RAG):** Combines LLMs with your own documents for accurate, context-aware answers.
 - **Complete Query Pipeline:** Ask natural language questions and get AI-powered answers with source citations.
 - **GPU Acceleration:** Automatic GPU detection and usage for faster embeddings, parsing, and inference (when available).